awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

 ## DeleteCrawler Action \(Python: delete\_crawler\)<a name="aws-glue-api-crawler-crawling-DeleteCrawler"></a>

-Removes a specified crawler from the Data Catalog, unless the crawler state is `RUNNING`\.
+Removes a specified crawler from the AWS Glue Data Catalog, unless the crawler state is `RUNNING`\.

 **Request**
 + `Name` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  Name of the crawler to remove\.
+  The name of the crawler to remove\.

 **Response**
 + *No Response parameters\.*